 Honorable Mention | Switch Hotel Competition

+The project speculates a new form of hotel through the development of an architectural system that taps into existing neighborhood conditions.
 First, a building’s internal vertical circulation is exposed and expanded.
 A new hotel module is integrated into this system, effectively providing the existing building a new floor and additional unit.
 Thus, each hotel module is owned by the building it is attached to below.
 Its owners may use the addition as a short-term ‘AirBnB’ space, a longer-term rentable unit, as a bonus room when friends and family visit, or at some point, a combination of all of the above.

 These modules are also connected to each other through a system of catwalks and walkways above the existing roofline, creating a new elevated nomadic ‘neighborhood.’
 In this sense, a type of hotel cooperative is developed.
 It is up to the owners of this group network to decide how much operational, aesthetic, and financial interaction they will have with each other.
-Beecause the module is developed at the unit scale, the size of the hotel is variable, and can range from a single room, to an entire networked city.
+Because the module is developed at the unit scale, the size of the hotel is variable, and can range from a single room, to an entire networked city.